AL1T0/gb005_angel/README.md

 ### Configure the project

 * Open the project configuration menu (`idf.py menuconfig`)
 * Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
-See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.
+See "Establishing Wi-Fi or Ethernet Connection" section in `examples/protocols/README.md` of the ESP-IDF library for more details.
+* For this particular board disable the brownout detection, because it seems to have voltage level issues that make the processor to restart constantly when it tries to connect to a WI-FI Network.

-CA certificate for this application have to be requested to AllThingsTalk support and should be saved in the project directory as "att.pem".
+* CA certificate for this application have to be requested to AllThingsTalk support and has to be saved in the `main` directory as "att.pem".

 ### Build and Flash